 * Click here for rating key

-Pier 213 Seafood Restaurant Review: With its own facilities for catching fish and shellfish in Mobile, Ala., Pier 213 offers them freshly caught.
+Pier 213 Seafood Restaurant Review: Pier 213 has its own boat for catching fish and shellfish in Mobile, Alabama, so offers them freshly caught.
 Farm-raised seafood is not allowed.
 Start with a cup of andouille-flecked gumbo, which incorporates crab and shrimp, or Sapelo Island clams (coastal Georgia) and mussels.
-On an earlier visit, we found the oysters a bit overdone, but not this time.
-These plump, juicy Gulfers showed a sweet tenderness and a crisp coating, and, like the fried shrimp and wild-caught catfish, were not at all greasy.
+These plump, juicy Gulfers show a sweet tenderness and a crisp coating, and, like the fried shrimp and wild-caught catfish, are not at all greasy.
 But baked Gulf oysters, still quivering with freshness and just barely heated through, are a great rival.
 We also recommend the fried wild-caught tilapia.
 Note that grilled wild-caught salmon comes medium-rare unless you specify otherwise.
 For sides, try the Dirty Rice and crisp, not too mayonnaise-y coleslaw.
 No one will be able to resist the oven-warmed sticky toffee pudding for dessert, although the Key lime pie is a mighty worthy alternative.
-For quaffing, go for a beer, especially anything local, as we found the wines subpar albeit bargain priced.
+Founding chef/owner Tom Richardson still handles the cooking.
 Thursday is for fried chicken, but c'mon, this place is for seafood.
+Friday is for jambalaya and Saturday for shrimp and grits with a Cajun grace note.
 A family-friendly restaurant, there’s also a special menu for children.